asaf-erlich/docker-kafka-spark/README.md

-# Kafka Spark Streaming With PySpark
+# Kafka With Spark Streaming

-This repository contains a docker-compose.yml file which when started up creates a zookeeper backend, two kafkas, one intended to be used as a producer andone for use as a consumer, and finally pyspark available in a file container for submitting streaming jobs through spark.
+This repository contains a docker-compose.yml file which when started up creates a zookeeper backend, two kafkas, one intended to be used as a producer andone for use as a consumer, and spark available in a container for submitting streaming jobs.

 ## Educational Purpose